 (B) Require or include direct payments from the applicant to the appointed counsel;

-(C) Require any payments, compensation, or in-kind services from an applicant whose gross income is equal to or less than 125% of the federal poverty level;
+(C) Require any payments, compensation, or in-kind services from an applicant whose gross income is equal to or less than one hundred twenty-five per cent of the federal poverty level;

 (D) Require payments from a child applicant's parent if the child's parent or a relative of the parent is the alleged victim;